RobertMJr/Full-Stack-JS-Techdegree-Project-8/README.md

-# Full-Stack-JS-Techdegree-Project-8
+# SQL-Library-Manager
+## An application to manage a collection of books.

+Web application for listing, adding, updating and deleting books in a library application.
-## My Eighth Techdegree Project
+My Eighth Techdegree Project

-SQL Library Manager

 ### How To Run:
 1. Download project files from GitHub.